 20 Euros and an mp3 player

-Marc is in a safe bed.
+David is in a safe bed.
 Another child in residence had some foreign currency and an mp3 player.
-Marc asked the child about it and was told that the mp3 player came from staff.
-Since Marc is home bound, when everyone else went on an outing, he stayed behind with staff.
+David asked the child about it and was told that the mp3 player came from staff.
+Since David is home bound, when everyone else went on an outing, he stayed behind with staff.

 Guess what disappeared?

-The police searched Marc’s room and couldn’t find anything.
-Marc was busy blaming another child.
+The police searched David’s room and couldn’t find anything.
+David was busy blaming another child.

-The social worker searched Marc’s room and found the mp3 player hidden in a structural component of the building. :) Imagine that!
+The social worker searched David’s room and found the mp3 player hidden in a structural component of the building.
+Imagine that!

 The money couldn’t be found.

-So Marc tried to tell the police that the social worker planted the mp3 player.
+So David tried to tell the police that the social worker planted the mp3 player.

 Clever little bugger isn’t he?

-After the police left, and the social worker left, Marc gave up the money.
+After the police left, and the social worker left, David gave up the money.
 But not after an extensive series of lies as to its location.

 For the record, we don’t see ourselves as heroes.
 We are ordinary people dealing with extraordinary situations.